madinajapakhova/NGS_pipeline/README.md

 # NGS_pipeline
-Here we will provide our pipeline for processing NGS data
+We present our pipeline for processing NGS data, optimized for parallel execution on HPC systems.